schurms/3813ICT-Assignment2/README.md

 has access to the entire site.
 The solution must be implemented using Node.js, Angular, and sockets.
 No persistent data storage or user authentication is required for assignment 1.

-## Architecture
+## Node.js Server REST APIs

-The system will have users which can have the following additional roles:
+Within the Node.js server the following routes are provided:
-* Group Admin
+* Auth.js

 * Super Admin

 A Group Admin has the ability to create groups.
 A Group Admin also has the ability to create